Organizer

 Where are IONOS's data centers?

-The company allows you to choose your preferred data center for some of its more high-end products.
+IONOS has ten data centers located across the USA, Germany, the UK, and Spain.
+The company lets you choose your preferred data center for some of its higher-end products.
 You can't pick a data center if you're buying regular shared hosting, for instance, but you do get the option with VPS plans.

 What is my IONOS IP address?